usaid-cs/yesterday-i-learned/random.md

 1. Caesium: Due to the bright blue lines in its emission spectrum, they chose a name derived from the Latin word caesius, meaning sky-blue.
 (It is thus pronounced "KAY see um")
 1. `$x()` does an XPath search in Chrome's console.
 1. [The Earth is a dynamo](https://en.wikipedia.org/wiki/Geomagnetic_reversal), so its field strength depends on [how aligned the two poles are](https://en.wikipedia.org/wiki/Geomagnetic_reversal#/media/File%3ANASA_54559main_comparison1_strip.gif).
 If they are not aligned, the field strength is low, and may even be reversed.
-1. The Sun undergoes spontaneous magnetic reversals every 9–12 years, where it increases in field strength.
 1. [Trinidad](https://en.wikipedia.org/wiki/Trinidad) isn't in Asia, dumbass.
 1. You can be [doing some crazy things](http://julesjacobs.github.io/2015/08/17/bayesian-scoring-of-ratings.html) to get the average of a 5-star rating.
 1. [This is *snooker*, not pool and *you do not have to pick a pocket for the black ball*.
 In snooker it is customary to apologise for shots where you get extremely lucky, which is why the player gave an apologetic wave to his opponent.](https://www.reddit.com/r/instant_regret/comments/3vc263/billiards_blunder/)